eparamasari/Operationalizing_Machine_Learning_in_Azure/README.md

 ### 2. Run AutoML with auto featurization

-   In this step, an Automated ML run was performed as a classification task with auto featurization.
+   In this step, an Automated ML run was performed as a classification task with auto featurization and AUC Weighted as the primary metric to be optimized

    The best model was found to be Voting Ensemble, which is a very robust model as it actually takes into account the different 'votes' about the label that all the different models predict from the dataset.

 &emsp; &emsp; ![AutoML Run Completed](img/02-automl-run-completed.jpg "AutoML Run Completed")